-This service allows the user to push an existing QueueMetrics configuration on to the current QM configuration.
+This service allows the user to push an new QueueMetrics configuration on top of the current QM configuration.

 A QueueMetrics configuration can be easily represented using a JSON file, by posting the file to the service (i.e. by using a curl request), QM will apply the configuration to the system.